-There are no steep slopes on the project site. - c.
+- b.
+What is the steepest slope on the site (approximate percent slope)? [help] There are no steep slopes on the project site. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] The land has been developed since the late 1950's and does not include any prime farmland.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help]

+The land has been developed since the late 1950's and does not include any prime farmland.
 A geotechnical engineering report (Hart Crowser, 2017) confirms the likelihood of most of the proposal site being underlain with up to 20 feet of fill from historical regrading.
 The fill is believed to be very dense glacial soils typically consisting of gravelly to very gravelly, silty to very silty sand.
+Beneath the fill is native glacial deposits of medium dense to very dense sand and gravel and hard silt.

-Beneath the fill - d.
+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] There are no indications of or history of unstable soils in the immediate vicinity.
+If so, describe. [help]

+There are no indications of or history of unstable soils in the immediate vicinity.